The Winds of Time

 Allah is with us dear,

-He is In a secret talk among three -
+In a secret talk among three -

 The fourth present -whether fewer or more